 How To Make Lemon Syrup

-How To Make Lemon Glaze
+How To Make Lemon Glaze For Bundt Cake

-Fresh lemon juice adds a bit of tang to a simple glaze made with confectioner's sugar.
-Mix together 3/4 cup confectioner's sugar and one tablespoon of fresh lemon juice.
-Slowly add additional lemon juice, about one teaspoon, until the glaze reaches a thick but pourable consistency.
+To make this lemon glaze for cake, mix together 3/4 cup confectioners’ sugar and one tablespoon of fresh lemon juice.
+Slowly add additional lemon juice, about a teaspoon at a time until the glaze reaches a thick but pourable consistency.

 How To Make Lemon Sugar